Soy milk: Preparation

 Soy milk is made from whole soybeans or full-fat soy flour.
 The dry beans are soaked in water for a minimum of three hours up to overnight depending on the temperature of the water.
 The rehydrated beans then undergo wet grinding with enough added water to give the desired solids content to the final product which has a protein content of 1–4%, depending on the method of production.
 The ratio of water to beans on a weight basis is 10:1 for traditional soy milk.
-The resulting slurry or purée is brought to a boil to improve its taste properties (see "Soy odor" below), by heat inactivating soybean trypsin inhibitor, and to sterilize the product.
+The resulting slurry or purée is brought to a boil to improve its taste properties (see "Soy odor" below), to inactivate soybean trypsin inhibitor proteins, and to sterilize the product.
 Heating at or near the boiling point is continued for a period of time, 15–20 minutes, followed by the removal of insoluble residues (soy pulp fiber) by straining/filtration.

 Processing requires the use of an anti-foaming agent or natural defoamer during the boiling step.
 Bringing filtered soy milk to a boil avoids the problem of foaming.
 It is generally opaque, white or off-white in color, and approximately the same consistency as cow's milk.
 Quality attributes during preparation include germination time for the beans used, acidity, total protein and carbohydrates, phytic acid content, and viscosity.
 Raw soy milk may be sweetened, flavored, and fortified with micronutrients.
 Once fully processed, soy milk products are typically sold in plastic bottles or plastic-coated cartons, such as tetrapaks.